NMahesh20/AndroidStudio-Reminder/README.md

 # AndroidStudio-Reminder
-Sometimes Background service which calculates the remaining time with the current system time is stopped.
+Background service will run as long as the notification is displayed.